luiszeni/yolact/README.md

        ╚═╝    ╚═════╝ ╚══════╝╚═╝  ╚═╝ ╚═════╝   ╚═╝         \
 ```

 In this repo, I organized the code to convert the YOLOACT.pth model to onnx.
-The repo just organizes the code in a better way.
-The original onnx conversion comes from this repo: https://github.com/Ma-Dan/yolact/tree/onnx and this thread: https://github.com/dbolya/yolact/issues/74  (thanks for the people involved :])
+The inspiration to create onnx conversion comes from this repo: https://github.com/Ma-Dan/yolact/tree/onnx and this thread: https://github.com/dbolya/yolact/issues/74  (thanks for the people involved :])

 Here I will focus on the conversion of the model of the following paper:
  - [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)

 I did no experiments with the YOLACT++, and I am omitting it in this readme.

-Please refer to the original repo  (https://github.com/dbolya/yolact) for more information regarding training and evaluating in the COCO dataset.
+Please refer to the original repo  (https://github.com/dbolya/yolact) for more information regarding training and evaluating the COCO dataset.

 # Installation